AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-x-goes-to-doc-list.md

 ---
-title: "Proofs: Closing proof redirects to documents list"
+title: 'Proofs: Closing proof redirects to documents list'
-description: "When a user is viewing a proof and clicks the X icon to close it, the user is redirected to the documents list instead of the document details."
+description: When a user is viewing a proof and clicks the X icon to close it, the user is redirected to the documents list instead of the document details.
 hidefromtoc: yes
 feature: Digital Content and Documents
+exl-id: 53c2c273-0677-4b31-8e19-6688505a085e
 ---
 # Proofs: Closing proof redirects to documents list

 When a user is viewing a proof and clicks the X icon to close it, the user is redirected to the documents list instead of the document details.